Avenue U station (IND Culver Line): History

 As part of Contract 4 of the Dual Contracts, between the city and the BRT, a three-track elevated railway was built above the surface Culver Line from the Fifth Avenue Elevated southeast and south to Coney Island.
 The Culver Line was operated as a branch of the Fifth Avenue Elevated, with a free transfer at Ninth Avenue to the West End Line into the Fourth Avenue Subway.
-Avenue X station opened as the line was extended from Kings Highway at noon on May 10, 1919.
+Avenue U station opened as the line was extended from Kings Highway at noon on May 10, 1919.